Dynamic-Digital/DynamicDigital-Site/_posts/2021-06-24-Windows11Reveal.md

 Finally, the new Xbox application that has been available for users to test in Windows 10 is being integrated into the Operating System by default.
 The new application is also home to Xbox Game Pass for PC and Xbox Cloud Gaming for Windows, this allows users to access and download games from xbox Game Pass directly on their PC.

-## Other features

-There are also lots of other features including Microsoft Teams integration and Widgets on the home screen.

 ## Windows 11 Release Date and System Requirements